 If you've always wanted to explore America and the southern states, Memphis is a great place to start your trip!
 You can't help falling in love with the city, known for its musical history of rock 'n' roll, soul and the blues.
 Legendary performers like Albert King, Louis Armstrong, Muddy Waters, B.B.
 King who influenced all graced these streets, and you'll be instantly swept up in its vibe.
 Arriving early?
 Don't miss the chance to explore, just be back in time for our Welcome Reception.
-It's here you'll meet your on-road Team, fellow travelers and future friends, all eager for the adventure that awaits and the characters you'll meet on this rich history tour.
+It's here you'll meet your Travel Director, fellow travelers and future friends, all eager for the adventure that awaits and the characters you'll meet on this rich history tour.

 With the sound of soul still firmly in your memory, depart Memphis this morning and travel through the Mississippi Delta, hitting stops along the Mississippi Blues Trail and the Mississippi Freedom Trail.
-Heading down Highway 61 for the next leg of our Civil Rights Tour, we'll Dive into Culture in Clarksdale starting at the Delta Blues Museum, leaving you inspired by the musicians that kicked off the blues genre and the passionate locals keeping it alive today.
+Heading down Highway 61 for the next leg of our Civil Rights Tour, we'll Dive Into Culture in Clarksdale starting at the Delta Blues Museum, leaving you inspired by the musicians that kicked off the blues genre and the passionate locals keeping it alive today.
+Enjoy an exclusive lunch at Ground Zero Blues Club® including a performance from a local Blues musician.
 Further south, we'll make a stop in Greenwood, a hub for Civil Rights activity in the 1950s and 1960s.
+Arriving in Jackson, you can enjoy an evening at leisure and rest before an eventful day tomorrow.

-Learn about the mark it made in American history as you pay tribute at Bryant's Grocery & Meat Market in Money, the spot of the tragic murder of 14-year-old Emmett Till in 1955, an event widely credited as the catalyst for the Movement.
-Arriving in Jackson, the stories of Emmett Till and so many others are illustrated through the eight interactive galleries of the incredible Mississippi Civil Rights Museum.
+Today MAKE TRAVEL MATTER® as you visit the COFO Civil Rights Education Center, formerly the headquarters of the Movement in Mississippi.
+Opened by Jackson State University in 2011, you'll come away appreciating the center's role in learning from the past while influencing the next generation of leaders.
+Then onto the Margaret Walker Center (MWC) at Jackson State University, an archive and museum dedicated to the preservation, interpretation, and dissemination of African American history and culture.
+Founded as the Institute for the Study of the History, Life, and Culture of Black People by the writer and scholar Margaret Walker in 1968, the Center seeks to honor her academic, artistic, and activist legacy through its archival collections, exhibits, and public programs.
+Then MAKE TRAVEL MATTER® as you follow the stories of Emmett Till and so many others, which are illustrated through the eight interactive galleries of the incredible Mississippi Civil Rights Museum.
 Through personal stories and interactive displays, it provides a sobering look into the systematic oppression of Black Mississippians and their fight for equality between 1945 and 1970.
-Next, you'll make your way to Birmingham, AL. If you've wanted to learn about the power and emotion of American gospel music, this evening's Dive into Culture experience is your perfect introduction.
+Next, you'll make your way to Birmingham, AL. If you've wanted to learn about the power and emotion of American gospel music, this evening's Dive Into Culture experience is your perfect introduction.
 Under the guidance of Alabama's talented Carlton Reese Choir, you'll learn about the importance of song and music to the African American communities in the South.
 You'll love speaking with them to hear the choir's history, the origins of Gospel, the role of 'freedom songs' and the connection with slavery and how the choir supported the movement and work of Dr. Martin Luther King Jr. on his visits to the state.

 With a full day of sightseeing in Birmingham ahead, your Local Specialist will help paint a vivid picture of the city Dr. Martin Luther King, Jr. once described as "probably the most thoroughly segregated city in the United States".
 Starting at the top of Red Mountain you'll Dive into Culture, as our expert Local Specialist guide shares their passion for the city's key sights.
 Start by taking in the views from above at Vulcan's torch, the 56-foot (17m) tall cast-iron statue of the Roman god, built to reflect the city's roots in the iron and steel industry.
-There's time to explore Vulcan Park and Museum before heading back into the city to see the Birmingham Civil Rights National Monument and Sixteenth Street Baptist Church, the site of a bombing that tragically killed four young girls preparing for Sunday school in 1963.
-After lunch, see Birmingham jail, where Dr. Martin Luther King Jr. was held and wrote his renowned "Letter from Birmingham Jail", followed by Dynamite Hill, Linn Park, Freedom Riders attack site, and the Black Business District.
+There's time to explore Vulcan Park and Museum before heading back into the city to see the Birmingham Civil Rights National Monument and Sixteenth Street Baptist Church.
+We then visit Birmingham Civil Rights Institute, a large interpretive museum and research center in Birmingham, Alabama that depicts the struggles of the Civil Rights Movement in the 1950s and 1960s.
+After lunch, head on a driving tour and see Birmingham jail, where Dr. Martin Luther King Jr. was held and wrote his renowned "Letter from Birmingham Jail", followed by Dynamite Hill, Linn Park, Freedom Riders attack site, and the Black Business District.
 The rest of the day is free for you to explore on your own.
 Hungry for some Southern eats?
 Your Travel Director can recommend their favorite spots for Southern cooking, depending on what you're craving.

 We may only be six days into our Civil Rights journey through the American South, but there's still so much more to see.
 As we take to the road this morning, you'll no doubt reflect on the significance of our next destination, Selma.
-The Selma to Montgomery March marked a defining point in the voting rights movement and you'll start today's journey with an incredible insight into the Civil Rights Movement with a local activist and speaker.
-This Dive into Culture experience is a once-in-a-lifetime interaction, hearing the realities and struggles of growing up as an African American in the segregated South.
+The Selma to Montgomery March marked a defining point in the Voting Rights Movement and you'll start today's journey with an incredible insight into the Civil Rights Movement with a local activist and speaker.
+This experience is a once-in-a-lifetime interaction, hearing the realities and struggles of growing up as an African American in the segregated South.
 Our next stop is the Tabernacle Baptist Church, where the first mass meeting of the Voting Rights Movement was held in 1963 and our guide, a passionate storyteller, will lead the way explaining the role of the church, its members and how they invited Dr. Martin Luther King, Jr. to Selma in 1964.
 Nothing can quite prepare you for the feeling of walking in the footsteps of the tireless heroes of the Civil Rights Movement as you cross Edmund Pettus Bridge.
-A monumental sight recognized as a National Historic Landmark, it's here that thousands of peaceful protestors marched for voting rights before the tragic "Bloody Sunday" beatings of March 7, 1965.
+A monumental sight recognized as a National Historic Landmark, it's here that thousands of peaceful protestors marched for voting rights before the tragic "Bloody Sunday" beatings of March 7, 1972.
 These televised attacks changed the course of history.
 End the day paying respects at the Lowndes Interpretive Center, dedicated to those who peacefully marched the Selma-Montgomery route, before arriving at our home for the next two nights, Montgomery.

 As your south USA tour comes to a memorable end, the travel highlight of this trip will no doubt be one final tribute to the Civil Rights hero himself, Dr. Martin Luther King, Jr. Today we will learn even more about his story starting at his birthplace, see where he played as a child and hear his voice in the church where he shaped both hearts and minds.
-Our last stop of the trip is the National Historical Park to pay our respects at the place he was laid to rest.
+Our last stop of the trip is the Martin Luther King Jr. National Historical Park to pay our respects at the place he was laid to rest.
 A true force for social change, you'll love ending the trip learning even more about his work fighting for change in education, justice and perseverance for freedom before his assassination in 1968.
-Before you head home, take a moment to reflect over the past nine days in the American South: the memories and connections, the stories you've heard the significance of the places and your deeper understanding of the Civil Rights Movement and its impact on today.
+Before you head home, take a moment to reflect over the past nine days in the American South: the memories, connections, the stories you've heard, significance of the places, and your deeper understanding of the Civil Rights Movement and its impact on today.
 We will return to the Atlanta hotel by Noon, departing flights should be reserved no earlier than 3pm.